GentRoyal/outreachy-contributions/README.md

 ```

 ### Label Distribution
-I looked at the distribution of labels and I found that the dataset contains a highly imbalanced distribution of labels, with more hERG blockers than non-blockers.
+I looked at the distribution of labels and I found that the dataset contains a highly imbalanced distribution of labels, with more hERG blockers (451) than non-blockers (204).
 We need to understand this imbalance because it is important before training and evaluating our model.
-The label distribution can be found [here](path/to/label_distribution.png).
+The label distribution can be found [here](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/label_distribution.png)

 ### SMILES Length Distribution
 Also, when we look at the length of these SMILES strings, we see that it varies significantly.
-This is plotted [here](path/to/smiles_length_distribution.png), where we see that Most molecules have SMILES lengths between 30 and 80 characters.
+This is plotted [here](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/smiles_length.png), where we see that Most molecules have SMILES lengths between 30 and 80 characters.

 ### Sample Drug Structures
 To better understand the dataset, I visualized some molecular structures of drugs in the dataset.
 This visualization can help in analyzing the chemical properties of hERG blockers and non-blockers.
-The sample drug structures can be found [here](path/to/sample_drug_structures.png)
+The sample drug structures can be found [here](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/hERG/sample_molecules.png)

 ### Repository Ogranization
 ```bash